Thai Airways International

-Thai operate from its primary hub at Suvarnabhumi Airport, the airline serves 40 international destinations using a fleet of 46 aircraft, that consist of wide-body aircraft from both Boeing and Airbus, while the subsidiary Thai Smile operates narrow-body aircraft.
-As of 2013, services between Bangkok and Los Angeles were served via Incheon International Airport near Seoul.
-However, it ended its service to the US on 25 October 2015.
-Thai's route network is dominated by flights to Europe and Asia, though the airline serves two cities in Oceania.
-Thai was the first Asia-Pacific airline to serve Heathrow Airport.
-Among Asia-Pacific carriers, the company has one of the largest passenger operations in Europe.
-As of 2021, the longest route Thai operates is the Suvarnabhumi Airport (BKK) to Heathrow Airport (LHR) (5,950 mi).
-As of the end of 2019, 1,438 of its 22,054 employees were pilots.
+Operating from its primary hub at Bangkok's Suvarnabhumi Airport, THAI currently serves 51 international and 10 domestic destinations using a fleet of 79 aircraft consisting of wide-body and narrow-body aircraft from both Boeing and Airbus with 90 aircraft on order as of November 2025, with plans to increase its fleet to 143 aircraft by 2029.
+Currently THAI's route network is dominated by flights to cities in Europe, Asia and Oceania flying to 30 countries as of March 2025 including 9 domestic routes.

+THAI Airways is a member and one of the five founding members of Star Alliance, which was founded on 14 May 1997.

 History

 Beginnings

 Thai Airways International was founded in 1960 as a joint venture between Scandinavian Airlines System (SAS), which held a 30 percent share of the new company valued at two million Thai baht, and Thailand's domestic carrier, Thai Airways Company (เดินอากาศไทย).
-The purpose of the joint venture was to create an international component for the domestic carrier Thai Airways Company.
 SAS provided operational, managerial, and marketing expertise, with training aimed at building a fully independent national airline in the shortest possible time.
 Thai nationals were gradually able to assume full managerial responsibility and the number of expatriate staff duly decreased, with expatriates accounting for less than one percent of staff based in Thailand in 1987.

-The carrier's first revenue flight was on 1 May 1960, with flights to nine overseas Asian destinations from Bangkok.

 The airline's first intercontinental services using Douglas DC-8s started in 1971 to Australia, and then to Europe the following year.
 A number of the larger Douglas DC-10 wide-body tri-jets was acquired in the late-1970s.
 Services to North America commenced in 1980.

 On 1 April 1977, after 17 years of capital participation by SAS, the Thai government bought out the remaining 15 percent of SAS-owned shares and Thai became a state owned enterprise of the Thai government.
 As of 22 May 2020, the Thai Ministry of Finance is no longer the majority shareholder, having reduced its holding to 47.86 percent from 51.03 percent.

+In 1979, the carrier received its first cargo aircraft which is a Douglas DC-8-62AF used for flying between Bangkok and Karachi, Frankfurt, Copenhagen, Hong Kong as well as a flight from Copenhagen to Paris.